-The importance of investment structure in peer-to-peer lending is often overlooked, but how the loans you are investing in are structure can have a massive impact on your risk as an investor.
-In peer-to-peer lending, platforms can be based on two different types of investment structure: A direct investment structure or/and an indirect investment structure.
+The importance of investment structure in peer-to-peer lending is often overlooked, but how the loans you are investing in are structured can have a massive impact on your risk as an investor.
+In peer-to-peer (P2P) lending, platforms can be based on two different types of investment structure: A direct investment structure or/and an indirect investment structure.

 An indirect investment structure means you obtain exposure to a loan by investing in a loan issued by a platform company to the loan originator.

-Why is Investment Structure in P2P Lending important?
+Why Investment Structure in P2P Lending is Important

-You especially need to pay attention to the investment structure when investing on platforms using loan originators as this leaves the door open for more creative ways of structuring the liability if a bankruptcy occurs on the loan originator.
-Examples of thus could be buyback guarantee and the use of an indirect investment structure.
+You especially need to pay attention to the investment structure when investing on platforms using loan originators as this leaves the door open for more creative ways of structuring the liability if bankruptcy occurs on the loan originator, like for example the use of a buyback guarantee.

-Who are you Really Lending Money to?
+Who are You Really Lending Money to?

 By knowing and understanding how the investment is structured, you will be able to answer the question about who you are really lending money to when investing on a p2p lending platform – both legally and in terms of who has the claim against the borrower.
-Are you lending to the different borrowers directly through a loan originator and a platform, or are you actually lending your money to the loan originator through a platform?
+Are you lending to the different borrowers directly through a loan originator and a platform or are you actually lending your money to the loan originator through a platform?
 Notice the difference in lending money through both the loan originator and the platform (direct investment structure) and lending money to the loan originator through the platform (indirect investment structure).

-- Refers to a way of investing in assets, but without investing in the exact asset.
-Instead you invest in a paper or contract saying you own a specific asset.
+- Refers to a way of investing in assets but without investing in the exact asset.
+Instead, you invest in a paper or contract saying you own a specific asset.